-There will be more than a dozen dog friendly vendors with tables and tents, and a silent auction to raise money for an official Charlestown dog park.
+There will be more than a dozen dog-friendly vendors with tables and tents, and a silent auction to raise money for an official Charlestown dog park.
 You can see complete details on the CharlestownDogs Facebook page.
 For those of you who are around, please come out!
 Calling all pooches and their people!

-The Navy Yard Garden Association announces a Summer Solstice Celebration and Grand Opening of its unique dog themed sculptural exhibit in the Navy Yard’s Shipyard Park on Thursday, June 21, 2018 from 7PM to sunset.
-The public is invited to attend this free family friendly event.
+The Navy Yard Garden Association announces a Summer Solstice Celebration and Grand Opening of its unique dog-themed sculptural exhibit in the Navy Yard’s Shipyard Park on Thursday, June 21, 2018 from 7 p.m. to sunset.
+The public is invited to attend this free family-friendly event.

 The traditional start of summer will welcome Massachusetts sculptor Dale Rogers and his whimsical art exhibit, The Big Dog Show, consisting of twenty 8’ high by 10’ long steel sculptures on display from June 21 to September 10.
 The big dog sculptures will be installed throughout the Navy Yard in Shipyard Park, Boston National Historical Park, and the Harbor Walk.